What is rectal prolapse?

 Symptoms can occur a bit differently in each person.
 They can include:

 - Feeling a bulge from the anus after coughing, sneezing, or lifting

 - Straining to start or finish a bowel movement

-- Belly (abdominal) discomfort
+- Having belly (abdominal) discomfort or pain

 - Trouble controlling bowel movements (fecal incontinence)